-You'll find a list of both specific and broad positive behaviours later in this resource.
 What types of behaviours should our organisation support to help keep children safe?
-How do these align with our organisational culture and values?
+How do these align with our organisation's culture and values?

 What kinds of behaviour do children and young people think need to be encouraged in our organisation?